svper563/svper563/README.md

 Hey there, I am svper563.
-I usually go by super563, but that was taken. :(

 I am here to start building a portfolio as I continue my education in computer programming.